tony2-5/LeastSqauresModelProject/README.md

-Data science project building a model using the Least Sqaures Method to predict job salaries in New York City.
+Data science project building a model using the Least Sqaures Method to predict tips on taxi rides.